Flourless Walnut Yule Log with Chestnut Filling and Chocolate Buttecream

 2 tablespoons cocoa powder

-4 ounces (1/2 cup) semisweet chocolate, finely chopped or chips
+4 ounces (1/2 cup) dark chocolate, finely chopped or chips

 1 cup (2 sticks) unsalted butter, room temperature